Education Could Help States Improve Educational Stability for Youth in Foster Care

 Recommendation for Executive Action

 Comments: Education agreed with this recommendation.
 The agency said that its Office of Elementary and Secondary Education will restructure its entire website to better organize its information, and create a new web page to house all foster care-related information and resources.
 Additionally, Education said this office will launch a virtual portal through which SEA foster care points of contact may collaborate and share resources.
 We will consider closing this recommendation when these efforts are complete.
+As of January 2021, we await an update from the agency on their progress.

 Recommendation: The Secretary of Education should develop an online clearinghouse of sample documents from states and localities who wish to share them, past webinar recordings and their related documents, and links to other relevant resources that all SEAs can access.
 (Recommendation 1)